stupidsketchpad/stupidsketchpad/README.md

 ✦ any/all pronouns, spin a wheel or smth

-✦ i like object shows and uhhh forsaken. sorry guys 😓
+✦ fandoms are forever changing, right now it's mostly epic the musical and forsaken. and a little bit of object shows